-Twenty-nine years of experience, to learn how to create the best handcrafted works for historical re-enactment.
-Hats, socks, caps, militaria, costumes.
-Everything that a re-enactor of any period could wish for, can be achieved by Francesco and Anna.
-We look forward to seeing you at the next fairs, where we will bring accessories from all eras.
-We’ll be there, what about you?
+Twenty-nine years of experience, to create the best crafts for the historical re-enactment.
+Hats, socks, militaria, costumes.
+All that a re-enactor of any age can desire can be accomplished by Francesco and Anna.
+We wait for you at the next fairs, where we will bring accessories of every age.
+We will be there, and you?

 Exhibition of historical costumes by Atelier Pietro Longhi, made by Francesco Briggi and curated by Raffaele Dessì

 The exhibition “Fashion Stories” will show for the first time all the social classes that lived in the Serenissima, thanks to cross-sections of the carnivals over the centuries.
 The propensity of the Scuola Grande to welcome representatives of all social classes, with a large presence of women, a very rare reality in the past, inspired the birth of an exhibition that was not limited in its description only to the high classes, usually in the center of the studies given the quantity of documents and the speed with which the shapes of the clothes changed.

 The prestigious venue, unique in its kind and preciousness, the summa of Venetian Baroque architecture and art opens its doors to Francesco Briggi tailor of the Atelier Pietro Longhi, who made all the clothes with their accessories, and to Dr. Raffaele Dessì who oversaw the entire exhibition in terms of contents and set-up, allowing the creation of the exhibition “Fashion Stories – Carnival tales”.
 This exhibition tells the story of Venice through one of the most important characteristics of its material culture: clothing and the materials connected to it.